 Allerpet is a product made to minimize dander on your dog or cat.
 It can be rubbed on your pet every week or so to keep the dander down.
 It is sold by veterinarians or can be found online.

-Additionally, The Guardian Technologies germguardian 3-in-1 Digital Air Cleaning System with PetPure Treatment is great for pet allergy sufferers.
+Additionally, any of The Guardian Technologies air purifiers are great for pet allergy sufferers.
 True HEPA captures 99.97% of allergens including pet dander, pollen and dust mites, while the power of UV-C technology kills germs and bacteria.

 Remember, if you are allergic to dogs or cats, there is no way to stop the dander from invading your environment.
 In this case, it is best to stick to something like goldfish rather than risk the possibility of becoming ill or having to give your pet a new home.